grpc/proposal/A40-csds-support.md

 which includes the identification that will be used in the control plane. gRPC's xDS client also generates `user_agent_name`, `user_agent_version`, and `client_features` before sending the `Node` information to the control plane.
-These information can be very helpful to debugging.
+This information can be very helpful to locate the culprit release and debugging.
 This doc recommends the implementation to provide the `ClientStatusResponse.ClientConfig.node` field with the `Node` information that the control plane will receive.
-Here is an example of filled `Node`:
+Here is an example of a filled `Node`:

 ```json
 {